LaunchCodeEducation/lchs/src/chapters/introduction/best-practices.rst

      - "If I don't get it right, I don't stop until I do." - *Serena Williams*

    * - Rocky
-     - How can you listen to this and NOT be inspired? (`Gonna Fly now <https://www.youtube.com/watch?v=ioE_O7Lm0I4/>`_ )
+     - OK, "Rocky" is not a sport, but how can you listen to this and NOT be inspired? (`Gonna Fly now <https://www.youtube.com/watch?v=ioE_O7Lm0I4/>`__)

-   * - Optional
+   * - Other
-     - Imagine your favorite motivational phrase here. - *Some admired person*
+     - Imagine your favorite motivational phrase here. - *Favorite Role Model*

 .. tip::